 I read Hamnet some time ago and was so bowled over by it that I could not immediately articulate my impressions of the book.
 I have found that when I cannot process my experience of a book in words, I must go to another art form to describe the encounter, which is why there is the reference to pointillist art in the opening paragraphs of this review.

 Now, I would like to try to describe a strategy in O’Farrell’s writing by comparing it to the wax resist method of dyeing cloth.
 Wax resist is a technique used in producing vibrantly beautiful batik fabrics.
-In the Indonesian batik method for dyeing whole cloth, wax motifs are applied to cloth before it is dipped into vats of various colors of dye.
+In the Indonesian batik method for dyeing whole cloth, wax motifs are applied to the cloth before it is dipped into vats of various colors of dye.
 The dye does not penetrate the wax, thus “wax resist.”
-This results in dazzling designs appearing on the cloth at the end of the dyeing process.
+As unlikely as it seems, this method results in dazzling designs appearing on the cloth at the end of the dyeing process.
 In Hamnet, there are times when what Maggie O’Farrell does not say creates the most astonishing impressions.
-Combine this “word resist” skill with the lively colors and rich details of O’Farrell’s narrative, and just as in the beautiful batik fabrics, the final effect of her writing is pure magic.
+Combine this “word resist” skill with the lively colors and rich details of O’Farrell’s narrative, and just as in the beautiful batik fabrics, the final effect of her writing is pure brilliance.
 Treat yourself to an extraordinary book — Hamnet by Maggie O’Farrell.